3-idiot/VIRTUAL-CLOTHING-SYSTEM/ReadMe.md

 This is the final year project
-  Project : VIRTUAL CLOTHING SYSTEM
+  Project title : VIRTUAL CLOTHING SYSTEM ,virtual fitting and styling solution